GStreamer/gstreamer/markdown/contribute/index.md

 We do not use `Signed-off by:` lines in GStreamer, please create commits without those.

-### After Submitting your Patch
+### After Submitting your Merge Request

-Whenever you submit a new merge request, add a comment to an existing issue or merge request, Gitlab will send a notification e-mail to GStreamer developers.
+Whenever you submit a new Merge Request, add a comment to an existing issue or Merge Request, GitLab will send a notification e-mail to GStreamer developers.
 This means that there is usually no need to advertise the fact that you have done so in other forums such as on IRC or on the mailing list, unless you have been asked to file an issue there, in which case it's nice to follow up